← Case Study Home

 Recognizing the Rabbit Hole

 The "fix the platform to fix the fix" loop.
 Android sign-in was failing for users with non-Chrome default browsers.
-The fix required understanding Clerk's SSO flow, Chrome Custom Tabs, intent filters, and Android browser selection.
 Three sessions deep, the original bug was still there.
 The PM instinct: stop.
-What are we actually trying to solve?
-(Answer: show a toast message telling the user to try Chrome.
-Ship the workaround, not the platform fix.)
+Ship the workaround, not the platform fix.

 The Tools